maxkantor/love-behavior-translator/MANUAL_AWS_SETUP.md

 8. **Lambda Function**: `LoveBehaviorTranslatorFunction`
 9. Click **Save** → **OK**

+**CRITICAL: Verify Header Passthrough**

+With Lambda Proxy integration, headers should pass through automatically, but verify:

+1. Select the `POST` method under `/stripe/webhook`
+2. Click **Integration Request**
+3. Scroll to **HTTP Headers** section
+4. Ensure **Header passthrough** is enabled (default with proxy integration)
+5. The `stripe-signature` header should NOT be mapped - it must pass through as-is from Stripe

 > **Important**: The webhook endpoint should **NOT** require authentication.
 Stripe will sign the requests.

 #### 5.6.3 Enable CORS for Stripe Endpoints (REQUIRED!)